fiunchinho/ansible-aws-elasticsearch-module/README.md

             ebs: True
             volume_type: "standard"
             volume_size: 10
+            vpc_subnets: "subnet-e537d64a"
+            vpc_security_groups: "sg-dd2f13cb"
             snapshot_hour: 13
             access_policies: "{{ lookup('file', 'cluster_policies.json') | from_json }}"
             profile: "myawsaccount"
           register: response

+## VPC Configuration

+### Endpoints

+Non VPC clusters give endpoints at `DomainStatus.Endpoint`, however VPC clusters return it at `DomainStatus.Endpoints.vpc`

+### Service Roles

+AWS currently provides no way to create the correct service role for a vpc limited elasticsearch cluster.
+To get the correct role configured in your account, create a test cluster in your vpc using the aws console.
+You can delete it afterwards.
+If you don't have this, the module will fail with this error:

+> Before you can proceed, you must enable a service-linked role to give Amazon ES permissions to access your VPC.

 ## Pitfalls